G10xy/Registro-Comuni-ISTAT/README.md

 # Registro-Comuni-ISTAT
-This project is about handling the list of all cities with every metadata associated
+This project is about handling the list of all italian cities with every metadata associated

 ITA